 The Company adopted a performance share option (PSO) plan for certain senior executives.
 The PSOs have a term of five years and will time-vest ratably over four years (with one-third vesting on each of the second, third and fourth anniversaries of the date of the grant).
 The PSOs will also be subject to market (stock price) performance vesting conditions and have a four times exercise price cap on payout value (i.e., the gain on the exercise of the options is limited to three times the exercise price).
-During the year ended March 31, 2021, the stock price performance vesting conditions had been met on a total of 6,237,001 outstanding options.
-On March 31, 2021, a total of 1,923,667 options outstanding had met both stock price performance and time-based vesting conditions and are therefore fully vested and outstanding.
+During the year ended March 31, 2022, the stock price performance vesting conditions had been met on all the outstanding options.
+A total of 3,421,289 options outstanding (net of options already exercised) had met both stock price performance and time-based vesting conditions and are therefore fully vested and outstanding as of March 31, 2022.